Nullreff/redpile-old/README.md

 **STATUS**

-Prints information about the current state of the world.
+Prints information about the current state of the world and redpile's internal state.

-* ticks - The total number of times the `TICK` command has been called.
-* blocks - The total number of blocks with unique locations that have been added via `SET`.

 **PING**